 Implants can be used to support multi-unit bridges, allowing a rehabilitation of partially edentulous patients with a fixed prosthesis.

 When all teeth are missing in both the upper and lower jaws, the best solution is dentures supported by implants.
 The denture is anchored using special attachments that snap into place onto the implants for optimum retention.
 A full denture that is not retained by dental implants affects speech, eating habits, facial features, and in general, the person’s lifestyle.

 Diagnosis – During the preliminary examination, the dentist checks the location of the blood vessels, nerves and air pockets in the jaw.
 Based on the results of a panoramic X-ray or CT, the dentist decides on the most suitable implant, its length, width and location in the jaw.

-Implant placement – The implant is inserted in the jawbone at the dentist’s clinic in extreme conditions of sterilization and under a local anesthetic.
+Implant placement – The implant is inserted in the jawbone at the dentist’s office in a surgical setting.
 The procedure takes less than one hour.

-Healing – After 3 to 6 months, when the area has healed and the implant has knitted with the jawbone, the implant is exposed.
+Healing – After 3 to 6 months, when the area has healed and the implant has fused with the jawbone, the implant is exposed.